jython/book/chapter19.rst

 Thread Locals
 -------------

-The ``threading.local`` class enables a simple way of associating objects with a given thread.
+The ``threading.local`` class enables a letting each thread have its own instances of some objects in an otherwise shared environment.
 Its usage is deceptively simple.
 Simply create an instance of ``threading.local``, or a subclass, and assign it to a variable or other name.
 This variable could be global, or part of some other namespace.
 So far, this is just like working with any other object in Python.

 Threads then can share the variable, but with a twist: each thread will see a different, thread-specific version of the object.
 This